Anna1719/Fuse8-Project/README.md

 ## General Info

-This project is a simple search application where users can search for getting random post title from api.
+This project is a simple application where users can get random post title from api.

 ## Technologies